 Outpatient Pharmacy that is affiliated with a hospital or clinic will usually only fill prescriptions for medical treatments related to this hospital or clinic or one of its outpatient facilities.
 Generally, this includes patients who are being treated at that hospital, patients who have been discharged, patients who are receiving outpatient therapy, and hospital staff.
 Outpatient Pharmacy that is affiliated with a hospital is better able to compound specialty drugs and preparations for their patients on-site rather than specialty-order them and may have a greater understanding of the more specialty children’s medications.
 Outpatient Pharmacy is advantageous for the patient who uses them as the pharmacy staff is already knowledgeable of their medical condition and there may be discounts on the medications or programs to help with prescription costs.
 For example, the 340B Drug Pricing Program, a program that provides discounts on prescription drugs for low-income communities, is usually better understood and made more accessible by a Hospital Outpatient Pharmacy versus a standard retail pharmacy.

 Outpatient Infusion typically takes place in a doctor’s office, outpatient facility, infusion center or, in certain situations, the patient’s home.
 These are more comfortable options and usually less costly than a hospital setting, although there are Outpatient Infusion centers situated in a hospital.
-Outpatient Infusion centers typically offer patients comfortable infusion chairs, blankets, movies, reading material, and hot coffee along with other refreshments; however, they also tend to not be as focused on maintaining a top, sterile environment as it is usually not needed.
-Infusion therapy is when medication or fluids are administered through a needle or catheter, also known as Intravenous IV therapy.
+Outpatient Infusion centers typically offer patients comfortable infusion chairs, blankets, movies, reading material, and hot coffee along with other refreshments; many types of infusion take several hours to complete, so patient comfort is very important.
+Infusion therapy is when medication or fluids are administered through a needle or catheter, also known as Intravenous therapy.
 IV therapy is an infusion therapy method of delivering medication and therapies into a vein for immediate access to the bloodstream.
 Other forms of infusion therapy are epidural infusions or subcutaneous infusions.
-In any case, Outpatient infusions are typically IV therapy and can take place using a basic IV, standard IV, Midline, or a standard or advanced central line, a line that ends just above or below the heart, such as when a patient is going to need multiple treatments or caustic medications.
-Central lines can be inserted into the chest, arm, neck, or mid-thigh and provide multiple avenues of accessibility.
+In any case, Outpatient infusions are typically IV therapy and can take place using a basic IV, standard IV, Midline, or a standard or advanced central line (a line that ends in a large blood vessel in the chest).
+This is usually necessary if the peripheral veins in the arms are inadequate or the medication requires infusion into a large vein to be properly diluted by the blood.
+Central lines can be inserted into the chest, arm, neck, or mid-thigh and can provide multiple lumens if necessary.

 Outpatient Infusion requires a nurse trained in vascular access to place these lines and this nurse, or a different nurse, provides or oversees the medication.
 The procedure requires careful monitoring, and the patient will be given instructions to care for their IV line.
 Outpatient Infusion can treat all kinds of medical conditions such as autoimmune disorders, infections, and hemophilia, and provides a more relaxing and convenient option than the hospital, especially when infusions are administered on a regular basis.
 Vascular Wellness provides specialized nurses trained in vascular access for Outpatient Infusions as well as for Inpatient bedside treatments but does not typically provide or oversee the actual infusion.